kubernetes/kubernetes/v1.0/docs/admin/kube-apiserver.md

       --kubelet_port=0: Kubelet port
       --kubelet_timeout=0: Timeout for kubelet operations
       --long-running-request-regexp="(/|^)((watch|proxy)(/|$)|(logs|portforward|exec)/?$)": A regular expression matching long running requests which should be excluded from maximum inflight request handling.
-      --master-service-namespace="": The namespace from which the kubernetes master services should be injected into pods --max-requests-inflight=400: The maximum number of requests in flight at a given time.
+      --master-service-namespace="": The namespace from which the Kubernetes master services should be injected into pods --max-requests-inflight=400: The maximum number of requests in flight at a given time.
 When the server exceeds this, it rejects requests.
 Zero for no limit.
       --min-request-timeout=1800: An optional field indicating the minimum number of seconds a handler must keep a request open before timing it out.
 Currently only honored by the watch request handler, which picks a randomized value above this number as the connection timeout, to spread out load.
       --old-etcd-prefix="": The previous prefix for all resource paths in etcd, if any.